 I Have An On-Campus Job.
 Do I Need to Pay Taxes?

 The United States has several different sets of tax laws.
 Federal tax law applies to taxes paid to the United States in Washington, D.C.
 State tax laws apply to taxes paid to the state in which you live.
 In some places, there are also local or city taxes.
 It is important to comply with all federal, state, and local tax laws that apply to you.

 The federal tax system is a graduated tax system, which means that the percentage of tax one pays is dependent on the amount of income one earns.
 If you earn a small income, you pay a smaller percentage in tax, but if you earn a larger salary, you pay a higher percentage.

 Residency and Non-Residency for Tax Purposes:

 U.S. tax law divides people into residents or non-residents for tax purposes, which is not necessarily the same as residency according to immigration law.
 Residents for tax purposes follow the same rules as U.S. citizens, but there are special rules for non-residents for tax purposes.
 There are also special rules that apply specifically to F-1 students who are non-residents for tax purposes.

 When you get an on-campus job, you will be required to pay and report taxes on your earnings.
 You may qualify for some exemptions if you are a citizen of a country which has a tax treaty with the United States.
 Ask your employer when you are filling out your hiring paperwork, and usually the Human Resources Department or Payroll Office will send you the W-2 Form needed for you to file for taxes.
 There are special rules used to determine tax residency for F-1 students.
 In general, international students in F-1 status and their dependents file tax forms as non-residents.
 Students can use SPRINTAX services to complete their tax filing.

-For more information on U.S. taxes, refer to the Center for Global Education.
+For more information on U.S. taxes, refer to the Global Education Center.